NBC Nightly News | Miracle League Baseball

 Chris is dedicated to helping individuals, as demonstrated by his 18 years in the nonprofit world.
 He is currently the President & CEO of the United Way of Battle Creek and Kalamazoo Region (UWBCKR).
 Prior to his current role, he was the Vice President of Resource Development for UWBCKR and also served as the Annual Campaign Associate and Assistant Campaign Director.
 Prior to his extensive nonprofit work, Chris had a successful career as a realtor with RE/MAX.
 He sits on a number of local and state boards, and he and his wife, Kimberly, make their home in the Battle Creek area where they have three kids and seven grandkids.
 Chris received his bachelor’s degree in Biology, Environmental Science, and Business from Alma College in 1997.

-Eric is a Senior Partner at Varnum, LLP in downtown Kalamazoo, where he has practiced law since 1991.
+Eric has practiced law in Kalamazoo since 1991 and currently serves as Vice President and General Counsel of Allen Edwin Homes.
 Eric has served on several boards in the area, including the Austin Lake Riparians, Inc. and the Long Lake Association.
 Eric’s daughter was diagnosed with autism at age 3 and is currently completing her twenty-third year as a year-round student in KRESA, where she attended both Croyden and WoodsEdge.
 The professionals and student paraprofessionals at KRESA demonstrate extraordinary commitment to those with special needs, and service as a Board Member for the Southwest Michigan Miracle League is one tiny way Eric hopes to give back.